How Stackra Works: Scoring, Reports, and Reviews

 Visual design: desktop and mobile screenshots of your homepage are analyzed to assess CTA visibility, hero message clarity, social proof placement, and trust signal quality.

-Trust and conversion signals: forms, CTAs, contact information, testimonials, certifications, and pricing signals.
+Trust and conversion signals: forms, CTAs, contact information, testimonials, certifications, pricing signals, and Google Business Profile presence.

 Technology stack: detected frameworks, analytics tools, CDN, security headers, and HTTPS configuration (200+ pattern library).